 Franklin County | $6 Million Jury Verdict

-$6 million jury verdict against emergency room physicians for failure to timely diagnose bilateral blood clots in patient’s legs.
-Patient presented to emergency room three times one morning with signs and symptoms consistent with vascular occlusion before diagnosis was recognized and transfer for emergency surgery to restore blood supply was arranged.
-By the time patient arrived at second hospital, window of opportunity to save patient’s legs had been lost.
-Emergency room physician-defendants contended that diagnosis was not apparent and that her legs could not have been salvaged regardless of when the diagnosis was made.
+This was a $6 million jury verdict against emergency room (ER) physicians for failure to timely diagnose bilateral blood clots in a patient’s legs.
+The patient presented to the ER three times one morning with signs and symptoms consistent with vascular occlusion before the diagnosis was recognized and the transfer for emergency surgery to restore blood supply was arranged.
+By the time the patient arrived at the second hospital, the window of opportunity to save the patient’s legs had been lost.
+ER physician-defendants contended that the diagnosis was not apparent and that her legs could not have been salvaged regardless of when the diagnosis was made.

 Lyons v.
 Clarkston